Alfresco/docs-alfresco/search-services/latest/admin/index.md

 solr.backup.alfresco.remoteBackupLocation=
 ```

 The values set on a subsystem will mean that the property values from configuration files may be ignored.
-Use the Admin Console or JMX client to set the backup location.
+Use the `solrcore.properties` or JMX client to set the backup location.

 If you have installed the Oracle Java SE Development Kit (JDK), you can use the JMX client, JConsole, to backup Solr indexes, edit Solr backup properties and setup the backup directory.